Academic Search Premier (EbscoHost)

 Research Reminders About Database Searching

 A database is a collection of electronic materials, like magazines, newspapers, journals, and books.
-You will search library databases similarly to how you search Google, some important differences.
-You often search Google with sentences, commands, questions or phrases.
-However, with databases:- You search databases with topics (ideas, concepts) and nouns (person, place, thing).
+You will search library databases similarly to how you search Google, with some important differences.
+You often search Google with sentences, commands, or questions.
+However, with databases:- You search databases with topics (paper topic, ideas, concepts, person/place/thing).
 We call the terms you search databases with keywords.

-- Keep keywords at 1-4 words; shorter is better.
+- Keep keywords to short phrases; shorter is better.
 Try to reduce your topic to its core idea.

-- Try pairing the keywords together in order to limit the number of results you get.
+- Try pairing concepts together to get more specific results.
 You can connect two keywords by putting the word 'and' between them.
+For example, searching fake news AND social media = articles that talk about both topics.

 - Think of synonyms for your keywords.
 Databases search the text of an article for your exact keywords, and authors might not have used the exact same words as you.
 Think of synonyms, alternate terms, similar ideas, etc. to search with.